Feddericokz/GPT-Assistant/README.md

 * Process selections of code, and replace it following instructions in the comments.
 * Create new files if the task requires them to be completed.

-It allows to easily add context to requests made to the assistant, while also allowing the user to carefully choose what gets sent as context.
+It allows to easily add context to requests made to the assistant:
+* Menu context actions to add files as context from the project tree
+* Context selector that inspects the current class and allows to select used files as context.
 <!-- Plugin description end -->

 ## Installation